cirocosta/concourse-graphs/README.txt

 				quick view of generic metrics across most of the resources in the system.

+				instance-group
+					tag that identifies the type of machine that this one pertains to.

 				uptime
 					so we can know for how long the machine has been up